Upwaltham: Air crashes

 There have been at least two notable air crashes in the parish.
 In 1944 an RAF Avro Lancaster crashed on Waltham Down.
 In 1945 a USAAF Douglas C-47 Skytrain crashed into Upwaltham Hill.
 In 1949 two RAF Gloster Meteors crashed in the area, one of them possibly in Upwaltham parish.

 The Lancaster was from 617 Squadron at RAF Woodhall Spa in Lincolnshire.
 On 12 February 1944 it had landed at RNAS Ford on the way back from a mission, and on the morning of 13 February it took off to return to Woodhall Spa.
 There was low cloud and visibility was poor.
 The Lancaster hit trees on Waltham Down, broke up and caught fire.

 Of the eight airmen aboard, seven were killed on impact.
 Local farmworkers rescued the pilot from the cockpit, but he was badly burned and died two days later in St Richard's Hospital in Chichester.
 The pilot and two other crewmen were from the Royal Canadian Air Force.
 Two other members of the crew were from the Royal Australian Air Force.

 The Skytrain was from the 27th Transport Group.
 On 11 February 1945 it was on a flight from Paris–Le Bourget Airport to RAF Grove in Berkshire.
 It crossed the Sussex coast about 1125 hrs at an altitude of only 300 to 400 ft.
 The weather was worsening, visibility had decreased to 25 yard, and the crew may not have realised they were no longer over the sea.
 The aircraft's port wing hit trees on Upwaltham Hill and was torn off.
 The aircraft seems to have cartwheeled before breaking up.
 All seven men aboard were killed.

 On 25 November 1949 two Gloster Meteor Mk IV aircraft of 43 Squadron at RAF Tangmere crashed on the South Downs, killing their pilots.
 Some reports suggest that one of the aircraft crashed in Upwaltham parish.

-In 2009 an engraved stone plaque was unveiled in St Mary the Virgin parish church commemorating the 15 airmen killed in the Lancaster and Skytrain crashes.
+In 2003, a local resident, Dione Venables, started work on creating a permanent memorial to commemorate the 15 airmen killed in the Lancaster and Skytrain crashes, and in 2009 an engraved stone plaque was unveiled in St Mary the Virgin parish church including a rare flypast of a World War Two Lancaster Bomber.